Avoriaz , France

-We have a small but quality selection of luxury chalets in Avoriaz which give fantastic access to the extensive Portes du Soleil ski circuit.
-Avoriaz is perched impressively above a dramatic sheer cliff face and is the highest resort within the circuit generally maintaining the best snow.
-Its slopes are mainly bleak, treeless and mainly north facing suiting all grades of skier and although in plentiful supply, tend to be rather short.
-However, skiing down pretty runs through the trees into Les Lindarets is a joy, as are the mountain restaurants on arrival.
-The village is composed of angular dark, wood clad high rise buildings which have a distinct style unlike any other purpose built resort.
+Avoriaz ski resort is perched impressively above a dramatic sheer cliff face and is the highest resort within the Portes du Soleil ski area.
+Its slopes are mainly north facing and suit all grades of skier (skiing down pretty runs through the trees into Les Lindarets is a particular joy.).
+The village is composed of angular dark, wood clad high-rise buildings which have a distinct style, unlike any other purpose built resort.
 This non-traditional architecture works better than you might think and looks particularly good from the chairlifts departing from the resort base.

 - Accommodation on the slopes